kristjanjansen/laravel-vite/README.md

 npm run build
 ```

-To test it, change the `.env` file as follows:
+To test production build, change the `.env` file as follows and refresh the page.

 ```env
 APP_ENV=production